Ishq Mein Kaafir: Story

-The story revolves around black magic and its effects on our lives.
+The story revolves around black magic and its effects on society.
 The main lead Ujala loves her university fellow Fahad and wants to marry him.
-Her another dream is to become a qualified doctor.
+Another of her dreams is to become a qualified doctor.
 She takes the help of Taweez to fulfil her dreams.
 On the other hand, Fahad doesn't like her.
 He is in love with Dua.
 Ujala wants to get the love of Fahad by hook or crook.

 Unfortunately, Ujala gets Fahad and becomes his wife but Fahad likes her but still has feelings for dua, when Fahad learns that Ujala has got him with wrong means of black magic he gets upset and leaves her and takes her little daughter away from her too.
-In the end Fahad marries his love Dua and Ujala who was using wrong means to get her love,left all alone and depressed.
+In the end Fahad marries his love Dua and Ujala who was using wrong means to get her love, left all alone and depressed.

 Moral of the story is that, nobody can gain anything with wrong doings and unfair means of Black magic.